Cricket Australia: Background

 Cricket ACT and Northern Territory Cricket are non-member associations, although the ACT participates in Cricket Australia tournaments such as the Women's National Cricket League and the Futures League, and previously briefly also competed in the domestic limited-overs competition.

-Cricket Australia is governed by eight independent directors, who work collectively in the national interest of Australian cricket.
+Cricket Australia is governed by nine independent directors.
 The chief executive officer reports to the board of directors.

-Each state cricket association that are members of Cricket Australia also selects a representative side to participate in Australia's major domestic cricket tournaments.
-This tournament occurs once every season.
+Each state cricket association that are members of Cricket Australia also selects a representative side to participate in Australia's various major domestic cricket tournaments every season.